Descanonge/dateloop/README.md

 # DateLoop

-Little script to loop between dates in bash.
+Executable to generate dates in bash.
+Useful for looping on dates.

 ## Usage